 There are too many variables in play for researchers to draw conclusions about breastfeeding’s role in potentially preventing autism.
-But enough studies have repeatedly come to the same conclusion to safely make a positive correlation between breastfeeding and a reduced risk of autism.
+However, repeated studies have shown that there is a positive correlation between breastfeeding and a reduced risk of autism.

 The Connection Between Breastfeeding, Formula Feeding & Autism